ahmedfgad/ArithmeticEncodingPython/README.md

 import pyae

 # Example for encoding a simple text message using the PyAE module.
+# This example returns the floating-point value in addition to its binary code that encodes the message.

 frequency_table = {"a": 2,
                    "b": 7,